opensearch-project/documentation-website/_api-reference/cat/cat-thread-pool.md

 Introduced 1.0
 {: .label .label-purple }

-The cat thread pool operation lists the active, queued, and rejected threads of different thread pools on each node.
+The Cat thread pool operation lists the active, queued, and rejected threads of different thread pools on each node.

 ## Example